 - Your home address(es) for the ten-year period immediately preceding submittal of your application;

-- Whether you are a resident of Colorado and whether you have a valid driver’s license or other state-issued photo identification or a military order proving residence; and
+- Whether you are a Colorado resident and whether you have a valid driver’s license or other state-issued photo identification (state ID) or a military order proving residence; and

 - Whether you meet the criteria for obtaining a permit as set forth above.

-Return your completed application form, in person, to the sheriff and sign in in front of an authorized employee of the department.
+Return your completed application form, in person, to the issuing sheriff and sign it in front of an authorized employee of the department.
 It may be possible to mail it in with a notarized signature, but ask in advance.

 You will also be required to provide: